Cancer Clinical Trials

 Patients have access to national, investigator-initiated and industry-sponsored clinical trials.
 The UM SJMC research team can help determine if a treatment option is right for a particular patient.
 As with all clinical trials, patients who enroll must meet specific criteria.
-Here is a list of clinical trials currently in process at UM SJMC's Cancer Institute.
+Clinical trials currently in process at UM SJMC's Cancer Institute are below.

-A randomized phase III trial comparing axillary lymph node dissection to axillary radiation in breast cancer patients (CTI-3 N1) who have positive sentinel lymph node disease after neoadjuvant chemotherapy.
+- A011202 – Comparison of Axillary Lymph Node Dissection With Axillary Radiation for Patients With Node-Positive Breast Cancer Treated With Chemotherapy – A randomized phase III trial comparing axillary lymph node dissection to axillary radiation in breast cancer patients (CTI-3 N1) who have positive sentinel lymph node disease after neoadjuvant chemotherapy

 - NSABP B-59 – Clinical Trial of Neoadjuvant Chemotherapy with Atezolizumab or Placebo in Patients with Triple-Negative Breast Cancer Followed after Surgery by Atezolizumab or Placebo – Patients in this study have a type of breast cancer called "triple-negative" and have not had any treatment or surgery to remove the cancer.
 Triple-negative means that your tumor is negative for the protein HER2 and is not sensitive to hormone treatment.
 This study may help determine if administering the experimental drug atezolizumab with chemotherapy, given before surgery (neoadjuvant therapy) for breast cancer, is better than administering a placebo with the chemotherapy.